-Everyone wants a shortcut to social media success but sadly there is no “easy button.”
-I’d like to share seven proven little tricks to achieve the best results in social media.
-They’re sure to give you a boost in your social media results.
+Everyone wants a shortcut to social media success, but sadly, there is no “easy button.”
+I want to share seven proven little tricks to achieve the best results in social media.
+They're sure to give you a boost in your social media results.

-Sometimes I share practical, step-by-step social media articles but this one is more about the bigger picture on how to create meaningful social media that will result in success.
-I’ll share some tools at the end of the article to make sure you’re ready to roll.
+Sometimes, I share practical, step-by-step social media articles, but this one is more about the bigger picture on creating meaningful social media that will result in success.
+I'll share some tools at the article's end to ensure you're ready to roll.

 1. Be helpful